 When Alex was just 3 years old, tests revealed he suffered from neuroblastoma, a type of solid tumor.
 The family traveled to St. Jude Children’s Research Hospital, where Alex underwent surgery, chemotherapy and radiation therapy.
-“St. Jude gave us hope,” said his mom, Cristina.

-St. Jude has given my son a second chance at life."
+St. Jude has given my son a second chance at life.